hzysvilla/Academic_Smart_Contract_Papers/README.md

-# Academic Smart Contract Papers
+# Academic Blockchain&Smart_Contract Papers

-A curated Smart Contract related academic papers.
+A curated **Blockchain&Smart contract** related academic papers.
 All papers are sorted based on the conference name and published year.

 **Welcome developers or researchers to add more published papers to this list**.